Sports Concussion Research, CTE, and the Media: Can The Disconnect Ever Be Repaired?

 * A new study by the McKee group published in July 2017 in the Journal of the American Medical Association – and dutifully reported in a splashy article in the New York Times featuring ghoulish pathology slides of the brains of every former NFL player in the study found to have had the disease – reported that 99% (110 out of 111) of the brains of former NFL players they autopsied were found to have the tell-tale signs of CTE.

 ** The suit against Pop Warner was dismissed in May 2012 for lack of jurisdiction and because, the court said, the plaintiffs failed to allege that the organization misled them about the safety of youth football.
 Not surprisingly, the dismissal was not reported by the Times.
-On July 24, 2017, Pop Warner and the other defendants moved to dismiss the plaintiffs’ Second Amended Complaint, again arguing jurisdiction, standing and failure to state a claim.
-The motions are scheduled to be heard September 18, 2017.
+In February 2018, the court denied Pop Warner’s motion to dismiss the plaintiffs’ third amended complaint, allowing the case to go forward to the discovery and trial phase.

 *** It is widely acknowledged that the origins of the CTE=dementia and CTE= suicide memes can be traced to a single event: the publication on January 18, 2007 of an article in the Times about former Philadelphia Eagle André Waters, who, after committing suicide, was found by trailblazing pathologist Bennet Omalu to have suffered from CTE.
 Conspicuous by its absence from the Times’ most recent article about Dr. McKee’s pathology findings, as has been the case in almost every article on CTE that the Times has published over the last decade, is any mention of Dr. Omalu, whose falling out with Dr. McKee’s colleague, Mr. Nowinski, is chronicled in excruciating detail in Jeanne Marie Laskas’s book, Concussion (although omitted as a story line in the subsequent movie based on the book).
 Instead of giving credit to Dr. Omalu for his work, the article notes only that the autopsies of the brains of some other players found to have CTE, including Junior Seau, Mike Webster and Andre Waters (all three of which were performed by Dr. Omalu) were performed “elsewhere.”